HubertSchipkowski/MyPrivateMalevich/README.md

 # MyPrivateMalevich
 ![Pic](MyPrivateMalevich-Screenshot.png?raw=true "My Private Malevich")

- A little desktop drawing app in Java with JavaFX, which was the last from a total of 18 coding assignments within two CS University programming courses.
+This is a little desktop drawing app in Java with JavaFX, which was the last from a total of 18 coding assignments within two CS University degree programming courses.
- This was the last requirement to be admitted to the final examination.
+It was the last requirement to be admitted to the final examination.